woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 .. warning:: OpenGeo Suite for Windows requires `.NET Framework 4.5 <https://www.microsoft.com/en-us/download/details.aspx?id=30653>`_.
 Installation will fail if not present.

 #.
+Download and install the `Visual C++ Redistributable for Visual Studio 2012 Update 4 <https://www.microsoft.com/en-ca/download/details.aspx?id=30679>`_.

+#.
 Navigate to http://data.boundlessgeo.com/gdal_support/.

 #.
 Download the file with a version number that most closely matches the version of OpenGeo Suite.
-For example, the file :file:`gdal_win_suite_40.zip` would be appropriate for OpenGeo Suite 4.x.

    .. note:: This file requires a 32-bit Java/Tomcat.